ammen99/wf-recorder/README.md

 To specify a video codec, use the `-c <codec>` option.
 To modify codec parameters, use `-p <option_name>=<option_value>`.

-You can also specify an audio codec, using `-u <codec>`.
-Alternatively, the long form `--acodec` also works.
+You can also specify an audio codec, using `-C <codec>`.
+Alternatively, the long form `--acodec` can be used.

 To set a specific output format, use the `--muxer` option.
 For example, to output to a video4linux2 loopback you might use:
 ```